GideonChoi/ArmorOfGid/README.md

-# This is Gideon's first actual website.
+# The Process of Making a Coat of Plates

-Gideon's first website.
+This website is a short guide on constructing a late 14th century coat of plates.